Derivation of a Tolerable Daily Intake (TDI) for a chemical in Food Contact Materials (FCMs)

 Project goals

-Bibra was asked to identify toxicity data relevant to the chemical of interest, derive an appropriate TDI which could be used to assess the health risks posed to consumers exposed to FCMs containing this chemical.
+Bibra was asked to identify toxicity data relevant to the chemical of interest, and derive an appropriate TDI which could be used to assess the health risks posed to consumers exposed to FCMs containing this chemical.

 Approach and outcome